apache/incubator-kie-drools/kie-dmn/kie-dmn-tck/README.md

 ## Testing stable DMN TCK tests locally

-You can test this module locally by making use of the appropriate maven profile `-Ddmn-tck`.
+You can test this module locally by making use of the appropriate maven profile `-Pdmn-tck`.

 NOTE: no TCK tests will be run without enabling the appropriate Maven profile.